 In addition to all requirements in the UT Student Travel Policy to International Locations, all students proposing travel to any location on the Restricted Regions List must have IOC approval.

 The department Chair/Unit Head and Dean/VP must review and sign all Category 1, 2, and 3 student requests.
 The Dean/VP may delegate this responsibility to another individual in the same office.
-The Dean/VP or delegate should complete IOC training upon assuming this authority.
 Students proposing travel to Category 4 locations require the review and signature of the traveler’s Chair/Unit Head and Dean/VP, or Study Abroad Program Coordinator when participating in a UT Study Abroad program.

 Click here for student instructions and request materials.